meta-magic/kubernetes_workshop/yaml/istio/application-tracing/README.md

 ## Envoy and OpenTracing
 OpenTracing is vendor neutral and therefore we also have to supply a tracer implementation.
-In pur microservice example "Product and Product review" we are using JAEGER tracing.
+In our microservice example "Product and Product review" we are using JAEGER tracing.
 Envoy uses [B3 propagation](https://istio.io/docs/tasks/telemetry/distributed-tracing/#understanding-what-happened) which is not enabled in Jaeger by default and has to be registered explicitly.
 Check [Product MS code](https://raw.githubusercontent.com/meta-magic/product_ms/master/src/main/java/com/metamagic/productms/ProductMsApplication.java) which explains how to enable.

-## Enable Jaeger console
+## Jaeger console
 Note: Here we are doing port forwarding to 16686
 ````
 kubectl port-forward -n istio-system $(kubectl get pod -n istio-system -l app=jaeger -o jsonpath='{.items[0].metadata.name}') 16686:16686